Reportable Segments and Geographic Information

 |Reportable Segments and Geographic Information||REPORTABLE SEGMENTS AND GEOGRAPHIC INFORMATION

 The Company reports its reportable segments based on products and services provided to customers.
 The Company re-assesses its reportable segments on an annual basis.
-The Company's reportable segments generally align the Company's external financial reporting segments with its internal operating segments, which are based on its internal organizational structure, operating decisions and performance assessment.
-In the fourth quarter of 2018, concluding a comprehensive strategic assessment of the Company's Life Sciences business, which primarily represented the Renewable Chemicals reportable segment, the Company's Board of Directors authorized it to pursue a plan to sell REG Life Sciences.
-In May 2019, the Company entered into a sale and purchase agreement to sell REG Life Sciences core assets and business.
-As a result, the Company's reportable segments at June 30, 2019 and for the year ended December 31, 2018 are composed of Biomass-based Diesel, Services and Corporate and other activities.
+The Company's reportable segments generally align the Company's external financial reporting segments with its internal operating segments, which are based on its internal organizational structure, operating decisions, and performance assessment.
+The Company's reportable segments at September 30, 2021 and for the year ended December 31, 2020 are composed of Bio-based Diesel (formerly known as the Biomass-based Diesel segment), Services and Corporate and other activities.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
-All prior period disclosures below have been recast to present results on a comparable basis.

-The Biomass-based Diesel segment processes waste vegetable oils, animal fats, virgin vegetable oils and other feedstocks into biomass-based diesel.
-The Biomass-based Diesel segment also includes the Company’s purchases and resale of biomass-based diesel produced by third parties.
-Revenue is derived from the purchases and sales of biomass-based diesel, RINs and raw material feedstocks acquired from third parties, sales of biomass-based diesel produced under toll manufacturing arrangements with third party facilities, sales of processed biomass-based diesel from Company facilities, related by-products and renewable energy government incentive payments, in the U.S. and internationally.
+The Bio-based Diesel segment processes waste vegetable oils, animal fats, virgin vegetable oils and other feedstocks into bio-based diesel.
+The Bio-based Diesel segment also includes the Company’s purchases and resales of bio-based diesel produced by third parties.
+Revenue is derived from the purchases and sales of bio-based diesel, the renewable portion of sales of biodiesel and renewable diesel blended with petroleum-based diesel, RINs and raw material feedstocks acquired from third parties, sales of processed bio-based diesel from Company facilities, related byproducts and renewable energy government incentive payments, in the U.S. and internationally.

-The Corporate and Other segment includes trading activities related to petroleum-based heating oil and diesel fuel as well as corporate activities, which consist of corporate office expenses such as compensation, benefits, occupancy and other administrative costs, including management service expenses.
+The Corporate and Other segment includes trading activities related to petroleum-based heating oil and diesel fuel, including the petroleum portion of sales of biodiesel and renewable diesel blended with petroleum-based diesel; as well as corporate activities, which consist of corporate office expenses such as compensation, benefits, occupancy, and other administrative costs, including management service expenses.
 Corporate and Other also includes income/(expense) not associated with the reportable segments, such as corporate general and administrative expenses, shared service expenses, interest expense and interest income, all reflected on an accrual basis of accounting.
 In addition, Corporate and Other includes cash and other assets not associated with the reportable segments, including investments.
 Intersegment revenues are reported by the Services and Corporate and Other segments.

 The following table represents the significant items by reportable segment: